icecube/icetray-public/icetray/resources/docs/segments.rst

 When using |module_altconfig|, those parameters specified in the arguments to |module_altconfig| override the module's defaults.
 These can be overridden again in :py:meth:`.I3Tray.AddSegment` and any other arguments to the original module can also be specified there.

-These alterative configurations also are reported by icetray-inspect:
+These alternative configurations also are reported by icetray-inspect:

 .. code-block:: console